RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 5. If NN is used, then we can use the technique called **Dropout**
 6. Dropout removes some of the neurons giving more randomness to learning
 7. Another solution can be **early stopping**, stop the nn at some epoch depending on validation accuracy (not on training accuracy)

+### Vanishing Gradient Problem

+1. When the gradient or slope of learning curve approaches 0, we the gradient is vanishing, meaning there is no learning happening meaning we are not reaching towards our milestone
+2. This slows down training also can cause numerical errors
+3. Its greater problem in RNN and deep nn as these vanishing gradients propagate to deeper layers
+4. Opposite problem - exploding gradient
+5. To solve vanishing gradient -
+   1. Multilevel hierarchy - breakup the levels into subnetworks and train each network individually
+   2. LSTM
+   3. ResNet (built to solve this problem)
+   4. Better activation function - ReLU is good
+6. Gradient checking - debugging gradient technique while developing NN

+### L1 and L2 Regularization

+1. Preventing overfitting
+2. L1 and L2 work on learning weights
+3. L1
+   1. is sum of weights
+   2. L1 performs feature selection, discards some features by weighting them 0
+   3. Computationally inefficient sometimes
+   4. Sparse output as the information is discarded
+   5. Used when we have curse of dimensionality
+4. L2
+   1. is sum of square of weights
+   2. In L2 all features are considered, they are just weighted smaller or bigger values
+   3. Computationally efficient
+   4. Dense output as no information is eliminated
+   5. Used when all features are important to train
+5. Same idea is applied to loss functions

+### Confusion Matrix

+1. Actuals in column and Predicted in rows (mostly, can be differently stated too)
+2. TP FP
+3. FN TN
+4. **Recall**
+   1. aka sensitivity, **true positive rate**, completeness
+   2. TP / (TP + FN)
+   3. Derives percent of positives correctly predicted
+   4. Good metrics to consider when FN is important, ex fraud/attack detection
+5. **Precision**
+   1. aka correct positives
+   2. TP / (TP + FP)
+   3. Derives percent of relevancy (relevant results)
+   4. Good metrics to consider when FP is important, ex drug usage
+6. **Specificity**
+   1. aka **true negative rate**
+   2. TN / (TN+FP)
+7. **F1 score**
+   1. aka
+   2. 2TP / (2TP + FP + FN)
+   3. 2 * ((Precision*Recall) / (Precision+Recall))
+   4. Good metric to consider when we care about both preciosn and recall
+8. **RMSE**
+   1. Root Mean Squared Error
+   2. only cares about right and wrong answers
+   3. used in Fake vs real image